Streams

 Filtering

-Primary working mode: clicks are checked in real time and sent to either money or safe page.
-All Adspect technologies, including VLA™ machine learning, work in this mode.
+Primary working mode–clicks are checked in real time and sent to either the money or safe page.
+All Adspect technologies, including VLA™ machine learning, operate in this mode.

 On Review

-Special mode that you must use when ad campaign is under review.
+Special mode that you must use when your ad campaign is under review–it guarantees that Adspect will have no impact on your ad campaign’s approval.
 All visitors land on the safe page.
-VLA™ model training happens in this mode.

 All Money

-Auxiliary mode in which all visitors land on the money page.
-Useful for testing accessibility of the money page.
+Auxiliary mode where all visitors land on the money page.
+Useful for testing the money page settings.

-Auxiliary mode in which all visitors land on the safe page.
-Useful for testing accessibility of the safe page.
-Set this mode when pausing ad campaigns.
+Auxiliary mode where all visitors land on the safe page.
+Useful for testing the safe page settings.
+Set this mode when your ad campaign is paused.

 Notes